What Is Moissanite Diamond Rings

 Are Moissanites worth the cost?

 The biggest advantage of Moissanite vs. diamond is that it’s much more affordable.
 If a 1 carat diamond costs for example R75 000, a similar Moissanite might only cost R15 000.
-This is a significant saving but it’s still not exactly cheap.
-Some might think that purchasing a diamond is an investment whereas a Moissanite won’t retain its value.
+This is a significant saving on moissanite rings for sale but it’s still not exactly cheap.
+Some might think that purchasing a diamond is an investment whereas a forever brilliant Moissanite engagement ring won’t retain its value.
 Unfortunately, a diamond isn’t an investment and has no inherent value over a Moissanite.

 If you are still in doubt, you will see the remarkable difference when you want to sell your diamond for the price your purchased it at.
 Unlike gold, diamonds don’t maintain their value.
 They’re like cars or household goods – as soon as you purchase them, they do drop in price.
 So back to talking about value retention.